Home

 Experience camping in a PA State Park in the Pennsylvania Wilds.
 Black Mashannion State Park allows visitors to enjoy cool summer days and excellent winter activity, made possible by the unique geology of this Pennsylvania State Park.

-Our biggest PA Attractions are our beautiful lush forests, rolling mountains, and PA State Parks, each unique in their own way.
+One of our biggest PA Attractions are our beautiful lush forests, rolling mountains, and PA State Parks, each unique in their own way.
 Visit the Pennsylvania Wilds high atop the PA Mountains for unique scenery, weather, and wildlife.

 Two features chill the park, high elevation and a slight basin shape that traps the cooler, heavier air.
 Because of this, you can enjoy wildlife and plants at Black Mashannion State Park that is normally seen much farther north.